canonical/ubuntu-cloud-docs/docs/azure/azure-explanation/canonical-offerings.rst

 * `Ubuntu Pro Minimal CIS images`_ are built on Ubuntu Pro and are CIS-hardened with a minimal footprint to maximize security.
 These images are available with CIS Level 1 or CIS Level 2 hardening.

-The availability of each of these images and the means to find them on Azure is described in the :doc:`Find Ubuntu images <../azure-how-to/instances/find-ubuntu-images/>` page.
+The availability of each of these images and the means to find them on Azure is described in the :ref:`Find Ubuntu images <find-ubuntu-images>` page.

 Optimizations for Azure
 -----------------------